pretix/pretix/doc/api/resources/orders.rst

-payment_provider                      string                     **DEPRECATED AND INACCURATE** Payment provider used for this order total                                 money (string)             Total value of this order comment                               string                     Internal comment on this order checkin_attention                     boolean                    If ``true``, the check-in app should show a warning
+payment_provider                      string                     **DEPRECATED AND INACCURATE** Payment provider used for this order total                                 money (string)             Total value of this order comment                               string                     Internal comment on this order custom_followup_at                    date                       Internal date for a custom follow-up action checkin_attention                     boolean                    If ``true``, the check-in app should show a warning
                                                                  that this ticket requires special attention if a ticket of this order is scanned.